AnujPatil642/Elite-Tech-Intern-Task-4/README.md

 Key Derivation:
 Uses PBKDF2 with a random 16-byte salt and 1 million iterations to derive a 256-bit key from the password.

-Encryption Process:-
+a)Encryption Process:-

-Pads data to AES block size
+1.Pads data to AES block size

-Uses random IV for each file
+2.Uses random IV for each file

-Saves output as: salt + iv + ciphertext
+3.Saves output as: salt + iv + ciphertext

-Decryption Process:-
+b)Decryption Process:-

-Extracts salt and IV from the encrypted file
+1.Extracts salt and IV from the encrypted file

-Derives the key again using password + salt
+2.Derives the key again using password + salt

-Decrypts and unpads the data
+3.Decrypts and unpads the data